cms-sw/cms-sw.github.io/cms_coding_rules.md

 2. For C++ source ﬁles, the preferred sufﬁx  is .cc, e.g. `CaloCluster.cc`. (\*)
 3. For a header file that contains a class, name that ﬁle after the class.
 4. Name source ﬁles after the class.
+5. A geometry XML file should be named as follows:
+  base/filename/physical_version_key/implementation_version_key/filename.xml
+  E.g.: Geometry/GEMGeometryBuilder/data/GEMSpecs/2019/v1/GEMSpecs.xml
+  A revision to a file that has already been in use and that needs to be preserved requires a new version of the file with an incremented version number ("v2" in the example).
+On the other hand, an upgrade of the detector would require a new `physical_version_key`.
+For example, an upgraded GEM might become:
+  Geometry/GEMGeometryBuilder/data /GEMSpecs/2023/v1/GEMSpecs.xml
-5. For class, struct, type, and enumeration names use upper class initials, e.g. `GeometryBuilder`.
+6. For class, struct, type, and enumeration names use upper class initials, e.g. `GeometryBuilder`.
-6. For namespaces use lower case, e.g. `namespace edm`.
+7. For namespaces use lower case, e.g. `namespace edm`.
-7. Start method names with lowercase, use upper case initials for following words, e.g. `collisionPoint()`.
+8. Start method names with lowercase, use upper case initials for following words, e.g. `collisionPoint()`.
   Allowed exception: Implementation of virtual methods inherited from external packages, e.g. `ProcessHits()` method required by Geant4.
-8. Start data member names with lower case.
+9. Start data member names with lower case.
 A trailing "\_" is the preferred method to distinguish a data member from the getter method (e.g. `momentum_`).
-9. Using "set" for a setter method is preferred, e.g. `setMomentum(double momentum)`.
+10. Using "set" for a setter method is preferred, e.g. `setMomentum(double momentum)`.
-10. For a getter method, using the value name is preferred, e.g. `momentum()`.
+11. For a getter method, using the value name is preferred, e.g. `momentum()`.
-11. Do not use single character names, except for loop indices.
+12. Do not use single character names, except for loop indices.
-12. Do not use special characters, except for "_" where allowed.
+13. Do not use special characters, except for "_" where allowed.
-13. Do not use "\_" as ﬁrst character, except for user-defined suffixes (used in user-defined literals).
+14. Do not use "\_" as ﬁrst character, except for user-defined suffixes (used in user-defined literals).
 Only use it as the last character for class data member names, not local variable names.
-14. Do not use "\_\_".
+15. Do not use "\_\_".
-15. Use clear and explanatory variable names.
+16. Use clear and explanatory variable names.

 ## 3 -- Style Rules
 1. Do not indent pre-processor directives -- there should be no leading spaces before a directive.  (\*)